leanprover-community/lean4-metaprogramming-book/md/main/cheat-sheet.md

 * Extract the goal: `Lean.Elab.Tactic.getMainGoal`

   Use as `let goal ← Lean.Elab.Tactic.getMainGoal`
-* Extract the declaration out of a metavariable: `Lean.Meta.getMVarDecl mvar` when `mvar : Lean.MVarId` is in context.
+* Extract the declaration out of a metavariable: `mvarId.getDecl` when `mvarId : Lean.MVarId` is in context.
-  For instance, `mvar` could be the goal extracted using `getMainGoal`
+  For instance, `mvarId` could be the goal extracted using `getMainGoal`
-* Extract the type of a metavariable: `Lean.MetavarDecl.type mvdecl` when `mvdecl : Lean.MetavarDecl` is in context.
+* Extract the type of a metavariable: `mvarId.getType` when `mvarId : Lean.MVarId` is in context.
 * Extract the type of the main goal: `Lean.Elab.Tactic.getMainTarget`

   Use as `let goal_type ← Lean.Elab.Tactic.getMainTarget`